Duration-Based Scoring for Temperature Excursions

 - Proportionality: ICH Q9 dictates that corrective actions must scale with quantified risk.
 A 20-minute excursion at +8.5°C in a refrigerated monoclonal antibody shipment presents fundamentally different stability kinetics than a 6-hour deviation at +11°C for a lyophilized biologic.
 Scoring engines must differentiate these events algorithmically.

 - Auditability: 21 CFR Part 11.10 requires secure, time-stamped records of all system operations.
-A compliant scoring engine must persist not only the breach event, but the exact duration, integration methodology, weighting coefficients, and final risk classification.
+A compliant scoring engine must persist the breach event, the exact duration, integration methodology, weighting coefficients, and final risk classification.

 - Product-Specific Tolerance: WHO TRS 961 Annex 9 requires storage parameters to align with manufacturer stability data.
 Static thresholds ignore Arrhenius degradation kinetics, whereas duration scoring can be parameterized against product-specific activation energy models to calculate cumulative thermal exposure.